This naan bread recipe is light, fluffy and brushed with garlic butter and served up at any traditional Indian restaurant or kitchen.

 STEP 14: Repeat until all of the dough is done and cooked.

-GARLIC NAAN BREAD RECIPE
+GARLIC NAAN BREAD

 Adding garlic to naan bread is really traditional and nothing short of delicious.